crescolincs/agrifood/content/_index.md

 socialImage: 'agrifood-header.png'
 sector: agrifood
 seoDescription: >-
-              Lincolnshire is at the heart of the UK’s agrifood sector, enabling businesses to achieve step-change improvements in productivity, sustainability and performance.
-For agrifood companies investing in the UK, Lincolnshire presents a unique location opportunity for business expansion, relocation, start-up and innovation.
+              Lincolnshire is at the heart of the UK’s agrifood sector, enabling investing companies to join industry-leading clusters right across the food value chain, and to access the expertise and technologies required to transform business performance, productivity and sustainability.
 ctaarrowclrdark: '#126160'
 ctaarrowclrlight: '#aacf8b'
 hero:
   display: true
   heading: "Invest in Lincolnshire's Agrifood Sector:  Key Benefits and Opportunities"
   blurb: >-
-        Lincolnshire is at the heart of the UK’s £254 billion agrifood sector, with industry-leading clusters right across the food value chain.

-        For agrifood companies investing in the UK, Lincolnshire presents a unique location opportunity for business expansion, relocation and innovation, with direct access to the expertise and technologies required to transform productivity and sustainability.
+        Lincolnshire is at the heart of the UK’s agrifood sector, enabling investing companies to join industry-leading clusters right across the food value chain, and to access the expertise and technologies required to transform business performance, productivity and sustainability.
   heroImg: 'agrifood-header.png'

 investmentopportunity: